Samsung Galaxy Watch 5 and Galaxy Watch 5 Pro: Release Date, Price, Rumors, and more

 Our wishlist for the Samsung Galaxy Watch 5 series: What we want to see in the next smartwatch series

 We didn’t have too many gripes with the Galaxy Watch 4 series, but we can think of many ways in which Samsung can improve the upcoming watches.
-Since the product development cycle is in fairly advanced stage by now, we don’t expect these to get fulfilled.
+Since the product development cycle is in a fairly advanced stage by now, we don’t expect these to get fulfilled.
 But anyway, here’s our wishlist for the Samsung Galaxy Watch 5 series:

 Better battery life